-When you successfully file for bankruptcy, most of your debts can either be discharged or forgiven, which is the end goal for most people.
-And while some debts can be wiped out in bankruptcy, others can’t.
+When you file for bankruptcy, most of your debts will be discharged, which means the debts are wiped out.
 Debts that can’t be wiped out through a bankruptcy proceeding are called non-dischargeable debts.
-These include student loans, most federal, state and local taxes, child support, alimony, and money borrowed on a credit card to pay those taxes.
+These include student loans, most federal, state and local taxes, money borrowed on a credit card to pay those taxes. child support, and alimony.

 Texas Bankruptcy Non-Dischargeable Debts

 The following debts can’t be discharged in either Chapter 7 or Chapter 13 Texas bankruptcies, meaning that the court always considers these debts to be non-dischargeable.

 - Student Loans

 Other Debts That Could Be Ruled Non-Dischargeable: